eraserqueen/elevator-game/README.md

 - Some employees prefer waiting the shortest possible time, even if the elevator stops often before they reach their floor.

 Elevators start at their minimum speed of 3 seconds per floor.
-- If the elevator's next stop is over 10 floors away, it will accelerate to reach maximum speed after 3 floors, then decelerrate 3 floors before reaching their destination.
+- If the elevator's next stop is over 10 floors away, it will accelerate to reach maximum speed after 3 floors, then decelerate 3 floors before reaching their destination.
 - Elevators travel at a maximum speed of 1 second per floor.
+- Elevators have a maximum weight capacity of 2048kg
+- Elevators over capacity cannot move
 - Elevators travel at the same speed going up or down.
 - Each floor stop lasts at least 5 seconds for doors to open/close plus a variable amount per people that need to enter/exit
 - Electricity cost increases the faster an elevator moves, or the more weight it carries.